continuedev/continue/extensions/intellij/CONTRIBUTING.md

 #### Overview

 The e2e tests are written using [intellij-ui-test-robot](`https://github.com/JetBrains/intellij-ui-test-robot`).
+The README for this project has a lot of helpful info on how to use the library.

 #### Setup